By the end of this section, you will be able to:

 Science consists of theories and laws that are the general truths of nature, as well as the body of knowledge they encompass.
 Scientists are continuously trying to expand this body of knowledge and to perfect the expression of the laws that describe it.
 Physics, which comes from the Greek phúsis, meaning “nature,” is concerned with describing the interactions of energy, matter, space, and time to uncover the fundamental mechanisms that underlie every phenomenon.
 This concern for describing the basic phenomena in nature essentially defines the scope of physics.

 Physics aims to understand the world around us at the most basic level.
 It emphasizes the use of a small number of quantitative laws to do this, which can be useful to other fields pushing the performance boundaries of existing technologies.
 Consider a smartphone (Figure 1.2).
 Physics describes how electricity interacts with the various circuits inside the device.
 This knowledge helps engineers select the appropriate materials and circuit layout when building a smartphone.
 Knowledge of the physics underlying these devices is required to shrink their size or increase their processing speed.
 Or, think about a GPS.
 Physics describes the relationship between the speed of an object, the distance over which it travels, and the time it takes to travel that distance.
-When you use a GPS in a vehicle, it relies on physics equations to determine the travel time from one location to another.
+GPS relies on precise calculations that account for variations in the Earth's landscapes, the exact distance between orbiting satellites, and even the effect of a complex occurrence of time dilation.
+Most of these calculations are founded on algorithms developed by Gladys West, a mathematician and computer scientist who programmed the first computers capable of highly accurate remote sensing and positioning.
+When you use a GPS device, it utilizes these algorithms to recognize where you are and how your position relates to other objects on Earth.

 Knowledge of physics is useful in everyday situations as well as in nonscientific professions.
 It can help you understand how microwave ovens work, why metals should not be put into them, and why they might affect pacemakers.
 Physics allows you to understand the hazards of radiation and to evaluate these hazards rationally and more easily.
 Physics also explains the reason why a black car radiator helps remove heat in a car engine, and it explains why a white roof helps keep the inside of a house cool.
 Similarly, the operation of a car’s ignition system as well as the transmission of electrical signals throughout our body’s nervous system are much easier to understand when you think about them in terms of basic physics.